-Our social development approaches reflect the values of our school community and are in line with the Department for Education School Discipline Policy.
+Our social development approaches reflect the values of our school community and our Berry St approaches and are in line with the Department for Education School Discipline Policy.
 We believe relationships are fundamental to the development of positive behaviours and use a positive behaviour support approach to support individual developmental needs.